My Top 10 Books

 I read most of the books on this list before I was 24.

-As I go into my thirties, I hope I continue to read books that change me.
-Just as importantly, I hope I remain someone who can be changed.
+As I enter my thirties, I hope I keep reading books that change me.

 If, in ten years, I have a new set of life-changing books, I’d be satisfied.